 - Can only work up to three hours each school day

-- They can only work 18 hours per school weeks
+- You can only work 18 hours per school week

 - No more than 40 hours on non-school weeks